|Gist||Hyperfocuses on the best tidbits in books.||Provides summaries of books.|

 Originally you were probably looking for another website or app like Blinkist such as GetAbstract or InstaRead.

 But as you can see you’ve stumbled upon something much different; something very new that will change the way we approach education and help everyone absorb material better and educate themselves.

-Informal education works and Notevantage is going to prove it with its own random twist.
+Informal education works and Notevantage is going to prove it with our own random twist.